ivogeorg/msl-clang-003/README.md

       gap_pt gap_ix;
    } pool_mgr_t, *pool_mgr_pt;
    ```
-   **Note:** Notice that the user facing `pool_t` structure is at the top of the internal `pool_mgr_t` structure.
+   **Note:** Notice that the user facing `pool_t` structure is at the top of the internal `pool_mgr_t` structure, meaning that the two structures have the same address, and the same pointer points to both.
 This allows the pointer to the pool received as an argument to the allocation/deallocation functions to be cast to a pool manager pointer.
    **Behavior & management:**
-   1. ...
+   1. The pool manager holds pointers to all the required metadata for the memory allocations for a single pool
-   2. ...
+   2. The functions which make allocations in a given pool have to pass the pool as their first argument.

 4. (Linked-list) node heap _(library static)_